flash62au/WiTcontroller/README.md

 Notes:

 * My case was 3D Printed for me by peteGSX (See the [Thingiverse.](https://www.thingiverse.com/thing:5440351) )
-* The 3x4 keypad he designed the case for came from Jaycar and is slightly narrower than the one you see in the 'deconstructed' view in the video above.
+* The 3x4 keypad petGSX designed the case for came from Jaycar and is slightly narrower than the one you see in the 'deconstructed' view in the video above.
 * The case requires about a dozen M2x4mm screws

 * For a different take on what is possible by extending the design, have a look at: https://1fatgmc.com/RailRoad/DCC/page-5-B.html